up42/up42-py/docs/catalog.md

 ## Step 8.
 Monitor an order

 Check the status of your order:

 ```python
 order.status
 ```

 You can also track the order status until the order is completed:

 ```python
 order.track_status()
 ```

 When the order is completed, [download its assets from storage](storage.md).

-## Troubleshooting

-#### I want the catalog search results as JSON instead of a dataframe
-Due to the amount of scenes and metadata, the default output of `catalog.search()` is a GeoPandas Dataframe, providing all its convenient methods for sorting, filtering and geometry operations.
-If you prefer the output as a regular json, you can use `catalog.search(as_dataframe=False)`.